Last Updated on March 23, 2022 by Audrey Scott

 We were not only concerned about our own enjoyment and safety, but we were also more attuned to the safety of others and the impact of our visit.
 Our decision-making process while planning and taking this trip was more deliberate and careful than usual.
 We considered all potential impacts — good and bad — as we researched, planned and executed the trip with Covid-19 still a reality.

 As we responded to questions from friends, family and readers about how traveled during the pandemic, it occurred to us that it might be useful to turn our travel planning and on-the-road process during COVID-19 inside-out here.

 - We understand Italy does not reflect travel realities across the rest of the world.
 Each destination is different based on their vaccination rate, Covid-19 case load, hospitalization rates, season, restrictions and many other things.
 However, we believe many of the travel planning, safety tips and recommendations that follow will resonate and apply on some level no matter where you live and where you wish to travel.

 - To be clear, we are not advocating that everyone travel right now.
-There are ethical considerations and even with vaccination roll-outs gaining speed around the world, COVID-19 rates are again on the rise in many areas around the world, especially in the Northern Hemisphere as temperatures fall and people retreat inside (see our COVID-19 Travel Resource Guide for more details on relevant data and considerations).
+There are ethical considerations and even with vaccination roll-outs gaining speed around the world, COVID-19 rates are again on the rise in many countries with new variants like Omicron (see our COVID-19 Travel Resource Guide for more details on relevant data and considerations).
 However, people will continue to travel now and in the future.
 Our suggestions are aimed to help travelers plan and execute travel more seamlessly and manage risks for themselves and the host communities they visit.
 One of the best ways to do this is to get vaccinated yourself and visit places with high vaccination rates so that local people are already protected.